Skip to content

 Project Overview

 Studio Luz’s design strategy for the Cotswald Residence plays between the existing features of the traditional home and new renovations.
-The initial project scope examined how private spaces such as the Master Bed & Bath, children’s rooms, and guest room connect with the new family room and spaces where the family comes together.
+The initial project scope examined how private spaces such as the primary bed & bath, children’s rooms, and guest room connect with the new family room and spaces where the family comes together.

 Hansy L. Better Barraza